grafana/writers-toolkit/docs/sources/write/_index.md

 ## After you write

 After you've written your content, the next step is to build the content locally, review the output, and then publish it.
-For details, refer to the [Build and review section](https://grafana.com/docs/writers-toolkit/review/).
+For details, refer to [Build and review](https://grafana.com/docs/writers-toolkit/review/).